President and Chief Executive Officer

 Vice President, Human Resources

 Liane J. George is the vice president of Human Resources for United Launch Alliance (ULA).
-In this role, George is responsible for directing all human resource operations including talent acquisition, organizational development, payroll, benefits and HR systems.
+In this role, George is responsible for directing all human resources functions including talent management, labor relations, security and emergency services, compensation and benefits, learning management, organizational development and HR operations.

 She received her Bachelor of Science degree in business administration from State University of New York at Oswego and her master’s degree in human resources from the University of Pennsylvania.
 She also completed several leadership development programs including HR Leadership Programs at Lockheed Martin and the Corporate Executive Board.